melikaafrakhteh/learning/Flow.md

 ## Flow Builders:
 ### flowOf
- We can create a flow from a finite list of values using the flowOf function.
+ We can create a flow from a finite list of values (fix values) using the flowOf function.

  example:
 ```